Episode 253

 Show Notes

-Gao J et al., Nat Commun - H4 tail lysine residues drive liquid-liquid phase separation of 12‑mer nucleosome arrays, while H3 tail acetylation and the histone chaperone Nap1 increase internal dynamics and lower droplet viscosity.
+Gao J et al., Nature Communications - H4 tail lysine residues drive liquid-liquid phase separation of 12‑mer nucleosome arrays, while H3 tail acetylation and the histone chaperone Nap1 increase internal dynamics and lower droplet viscosity.
 Key terms: Nap1, H3 acetylation, H4 acetylation, liquid-liquid phase separation, nucleosome arrays.

 Study Highlights: